vsummet/IntroductionToComputerSystems/Labs/1-Framboise.md

 Pipes are a common tool in the Unix world: they allow you to chain small, simple programs together to accomplish complex feats of text processing.

+Use the up arrow at the prompt to repeat the previous command several times.
+Remember that this is a useful short-cut when you need to repeat the previous command (or several commands).

-Close the terminal window to quit.
+Type `exit` and close the terminal window to quit.